 Since Earl Grey is not everyone’s, eh, cup of tea, substituting another variety is an excellent place to start.
 While almost any tea will do, those with a more pronounced flavor are better able to stand up to the vanilla simple syrup.

-You may want to consider using smoky Lapsang Souchong, strong yet smooth Russian Caravan, or even Lady Grey, which adds even more citrus than Earl Grey does to the drink.
+You may want to consider using smoky Lapsang Souchong, firm yet smooth Russian Caravan, or even Lady Grey, which adds even more citrus to the drink than Earl Grey does.

 Those who prefer a milder, perfumery flavor may want to experiment with floral teas such as Jasmine, Linden Flower, or Lavender blends.

-- After Dinner Chocolate Mint Tea Latte: Use mint tea (not peppermint), two ounces of chocolate liqueur, and chocolate milk.
+- After-Dinner Chocolate Mint Tea Latte: Use mint tea (not peppermint), 2 ounces of chocolate liqueur, and chocolate milk.
 Shave dark chocolate on top.

-- Apple Pie a la Mode Tea Latte: Try mixing Spiced Apple Tea with vanilla simple syrup, and half & half.
+- Apple Pie a la Mode Tea Latte: Try mixing Spiced Apple Tea with vanilla simple syrup and half-and-half.
 Garnish with a sprinkling of apple pie spice.

 How to Make Starbucks London Fog